 It is not known exactly why iontophoresis is successful and there are various theories including:

-The current and mineral particles in the water act together to thicken the outer layer of skin, thereby blocking the flow of sweat.
+• The electric current and mineral particles in the water act together to thicken the outer layer of skin, thereby blocking the flow of sweat.

 Can anyone receive treatment?